-Where is BBC Countryfile this week?
+What is on BBC Countryfile this week?

-What time is BBC Countryfile on BBC One?
+What time is BBC Countryfile on TV

-This week BBC Countryfile is on at 18:15 on Sunday 22nd October.
+This week BBC Countryfile is on BBC One at 18:15 on Sunday 30 September 2018.

-Main image: Soybean field at sunrise / Credit: Getty
+Main image: Getty

-Subscribe to BBC Countryfile Magazine today and you can enjoy generous savings from the shop price plus, free UK delivery and discounts off special editions and back issues.
+Choose a subscription offer to suit you and benefit from generous savings on the shop price, free UK delivery and discounts off special editions and back issues.